The Boy (2016 film): Plot

 Cole arrives unexpectedly, demanding Greta return to America with him in the morning.
 Malcolm arrives and offers his help, but she declines it, so he leaves, but stays in his car to be nearby.
 Greta asks the doll for help and Cole wakes up and sees a message written in blood telling him to leave.
 Cole gets angry and Malcolm comes back in to investigate the commotion.
 Cole smashes the doll to pieces, which causes the house to begin to shake, and they hear noises behind the walls.
 A mirror explodes and the real, living Brahms — a full grown man, who had been hiding in the walls and wearing a doll mask — emerges from it and kills Cole.

 Greta and Malcolm flee into the wall cavity where the real Brahms had been hiding, and discover Brahms' room, along with a female doll dressed in Greta's stolen dress.
 Brahms knocks out Malcolm but Greta is able to escape the house, before returning to save Malcolm.
-She realizes Brahms is still childlike, and invokes the rules and forces Brahms to bed.
+She realizes Brahms is still child-like, and invokes the rules and forces Brahms to bed.
 He asks for a good night kiss, which Greta gives and uses it as a distraction to stab him.
 Brahms tries to choke her but she pushes the weapon in deeper and he collapses.
 Greta rescues Malcolm and they escape.

 In a final scene, someone is seen repairing the doll.